SensorGnomes for your Motus receiving needs

 What is a SensorGnome?

-SensorGnomes are an open source automated VHF telemetry system primarily used to log detections of animals carrying VHF transmitters compatible with the Motus Wildlife Telemetry System.
-Specifically, a SensorGnome equipped with one or more compatible receivers can detect pulses from Lotek coded transmitters.
+SensorGnomes are an open source telemetry system used to detect animals carrying VHF or UHF transmitters compatible with the Motus Wildlife Telemetry System.
+Specifically, equipped with compatible receivers, a SensorGnome can detect pulses from Lotek coded transmitters or Cellular Tracking Technology (CTT) coded transmitters.

 Key Features of the SensorGnome for Automated VHF Telemetry: